Interested in attending a board meeting or joining our Board of Directors? Let us know!

 Mike Knoebel grew up in Waukesha and currently resides in Menomonee Falls with his wife Cherie and three children.
 Mike graduated with a Bachelors Degree in business Administration from Lakeland College, and is currently a partner at Techstaff, a search firm specializing in recruiting engineering and technical professionals.
 Mike got involved in DSAW after the birth of his son, Matthew age 5, and was actively involved in helping launch the DSAW D.A.D.S. group.
 In his free time he enjoys reading, golf, and volunteering at church.

 Andrea Zahn, Treasurer

-Andrea is looking forward to using her experience from DC in nonprofit management and event planning as well as her current experience in the financial industry in helping DSAW.
-She has become a member of the DSAW finance committee.
-Andrea’s strong connection to the special needs community stems from having several family members who are special needs teachers.
+Andrea enjoys using her experience in guest services, marketing, arena operations and event planning to help DSAW.
+Andrea's strong connection to the special needs community stems from having several family members who are special needs teachers.
 In her spare time, Andrea enjoys baking and spending time with her boxer puppy.

 Marita Stannis, Secretary

 Marita Stannis grew up in New Berlin and currently resides in